nghia4745/my-health-check-api/README.md

   How to Verify it's Working: To check if the port is actually open and listening on your Windows machine, run this in a standard Windows Command Prompt or PowerShell: `Test-NetConnection -ComputerName localhost -Port 16443`
   If TcpTestSucceeded is True, you have successfully opened the path!

-3. Base64 Encode the Config: GitHub Secrets handle binary or multi-line data best when it is Base64 encoded.
-This prevents formatting errors.
-Run this command to get the encoded `cat cluster-config.yaml | base64 -w 0`
-Copy the long string of random-looking characters that appears.
+3. Create KUBE_CONFIG_DATA GitHub Actions Secret: azure/k8s-set-context@v4 supports both raw format and Base64 format.
+Proceed with just pasting the raw format to the secret value.
+Copy all of the content inside the cluster-config.yaml.
 Save the Secret in your GitHub Repository.
 Click Settings > Secrets and variables > Actions.
 Click New repository secret.
 Name: KUBE_CONFIG_DATA (or any naming, as long as it is referenced in ci.yml)
-Secret: Paste the Base64 string
+Secret: Paste the raw string format from cluster-config.yaml

 How the Connection Works: Once this is set up, the azure/k8s-set-context action in your workflow will decode that secret and use it to point the GitHub Runner toward your WSL environment.